usmqe/usmqe-testdoc/web/alerting/glusternative_brick.rst

        * According to :rhbz:`1397430`, it's related to *glusterd failing to restore bricks*.
+       * Atin provided additional info:
+         You can simulate this by changing the info file of a particular brick with a different IP (which is not there in trusted storage pool) and restarting glusterd service on the same node.
    :result:
        Tendrl sends an alert for "Brick path resolution failed for brick" (``BRICKPATH_RESOLVE_FAILED``).